Upgrade of the Diagnostic Neutral Beam Injector for the RFX-mod2 experiment

-As anticipated in sec. \ref{sec:intro}, the DNBI ion source is held at 50 kV, therefore all the devices serving it are enclosed in a High Holtage Deck (HVD) and powered through an insulation transformer.
-All this is installed inside a cabinet close to the ion source, together with the HV components required to derive the 2\textsuperscript{nd} grid extraction potential, to measure grids currents, to detect and protect from breakdowns and overvoltages (figure \ref{fig:HVDlayout_OLD}).

-The main issue with the present instrumentation is the faulty insulation transformer.
+One of the main electrical issues with the present DNBI is the faulty insulation transformer that powers the devices inside the HVD.
 As schematized in figure \ref{fig:HVDimprov}, there are actually three insulation transformers inside the oil container; they are served by DC link-inverter couples, which drain charge from a common capacitor bank.
 The outputs of two insulation transformers power the arc current power supply, necessary to ignite and sustain the plasma.
-The third insulation transformer powers the auxiliary power supplies, eg. for the axial magnetic field in the source, or for the input gas valves.
+The third insulation transformer powers the auxiliary power supplies, eg. the magnetic insulation power supply and the power supplies for the gas valves.

 Inspectioning and repairing a custom triple insulation transformer may have uncertain results; replacing it in the present form would be unlikely and expensive (scarcity of manufacturers in the market).
 It was then decided to change the powering scheme of the HVD.
 As shown in figure \ref{fig:HVDimprov}, the new scheme foresees a simple single-phase 100 kV insulation transformer.
 Inside the HVD, it will directly serve the low power auxiliary power supplies, as well as a commercial 500 V DC power supply.